-For starters, let’s provide a quick definition of diversification:
+For starters, allow me to provide a quick definition:

 Diversification (n.): (1): the process of making diverse; giving variety to (2): to divide funds with the expectation that the positive performance of some will offset negative performance of others (as in investing).

 Diversification can be compared to a kitchen sink casserole; it takes time, requires a handful of ingredients and if not executed well, it can result in an experience that is hard to stomach.
-Just as we believe in making use of food that may spoil, I also believe in diversification.
+Just as I believe in making use of food that may spoil, I also believe in diversification.
 However, there are a few issues that investors should consider when developing a diversification strategy.

 Why Should I Diversify?

 How Do I Diversify?

 Diversification is more than holding different types of investments like stocks and bonds.
 It is also important to diversify within your stocks and bonds.
 Within your stock piece, it is important to allocate to companies within different sectors of the market (i.e., technology and healthcare).
 It is also important to diversify among size of companies in terms of their representation in the overall market.
 This is referred to as market capitalization ([# of shares in the market x stock price] = market capitalization).
 Within your bond piece, it is important to diversify among different types of bonds (i.e., government bonds, corporate bonds, and high-yield bonds).
 Different types of bonds respond differently to a change in interest rates so spreading funds among various types can help reduce interest rate risk as well as default risk (risk that the corporation, for example, goes out of business and cannot pay interest or return principal).